 Remedies for Truck Accident Victims

 After an accident, our lawyers will conduct an immediate investigation to determine if trucking companies and drivers did everything they were required by law to do.
 We will investigate the driver’s background and ensure that evidence such as the truck’s GPS system and driver logbook were preserved and filled out accurately.
 Even with safety measures in place, trucking accidents still occur.
 Depending on the circumstances surrounding a truck accident, remedies may be available for injured victims.
 If driver negligence is implicated, monetary damages can generally be recovered to pay for medical bills, loss of wages, pain, and suffering.
 In some circumstances, punitive damages may be awarded, if the negligence was egregious.
-If you were injured in a trucking accident, speak to a personal injury lawyer to learn more about your legal rights and options.
+If you were injured in a trucking accident, speak to a truck accident lawyer to learn more about your legal rights and options.

 If you have been involved in a large truck accident, you may be entitled to recover your lost wages, past and future medical expenses, and any loss from pain and suffering.
-At Hancock Injury Attorneys, we have the experience, skill, and knowledge to win your case.
+At Hancock Injury Attorneys, we have the experience, skills, and knowledge to help you win your case.
 Contact us for a free confidential initial consultation at 813-915-1110.
 Our phones are answered 24 hours a day, seven days a week.